Stratosphere-Studios/777-300ER/README.md

 A: We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
 By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.

+**Q: Why do I get an error whenever I load the aircraft?
+What do I do with it?**

+A: This error is a known FMOD bug.
+As our sound developer hasn't responded in a while, we don't have anyone to fix this bug.
+Just click "Understood" and the popup will close.

 **Q: When is the release date?**

 A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.